lonkaars/avans-arcade/docs/architecture.md

   count from 0.
 Our PPU's FAM sprite offset bits count from -16, so the sprite can shift past the top and left screen edges, as well as the standard bottom and right edges.
-- No status line register, only V-blank and H-blank outputs are supplied back to CPU
+- No status line register, only vertical and horizontal blanking/sync outputs are supplied back to CPU

-  The NES status line register contains a buggy status line for reaching the max sprite count per scanline, and a status line for detecting collisions between background and foreground sprites.
+  The NES status line register contains some handy lines, such as a buggy status line for reaching the max sprite count per scanline, and a status line for detecting collisions between background and foreground sprites.
 Our PPU doesn't have a scanline limit, and all hitbox detection is done in software.
-Software hacks involving swapping tiles during a screen draw cycle can still be achieved by counting the V-blank and H-blank pulses using interrupts.
+  Software hacks involving swapping tiles during a screen draw cycle can still be achieved by counting the V-sync and H-sync pulses using interrupts.
 - No background scrolling splits

-  This feature allows only part of the background canvas to be scrolled, while another portion stays still.
+  This feature allows only part of the background canvas to be scrolled, while another portion remains still.
 This was used to draw HUD elements on the background layer for displaying things like health bars or score counters.
-  Since this PPU has a higher foreground sprite limit, the game uses regular foreground sprites to display HUD elements.
+  Since we are working with a higher foreground sprite limit, we'll use regular foreground sprites to display HUD elements.
 - Sprites are always drawn on top of the background layer

-  The NES PPU has the capability to draw 'foreground' sprites both behind and in front of the background layer.
   Our game doesn't need this capability for any visual effects.
-Leaving this feature out will lead to a simpler hardware design.
+Leaving this feature out will lead to a simpler hardware design
 - Sprites are positioned relative to the viewport, not the background layer

   This leads to a simpler hardware architecture for the foreground sprite